Get

 Body Language

 When a cat and dog are playing, both will have relaxed body language.
-Their eyes should be open and their movements should be light and agile – no aggression or tension.
-If you notice your pet’s fur standing up or ears back, it’s time to end playtime, as this could indicate fear or anger.
+Their pupils are normal size, and their movements should be light and agile – no aggression or tension.
+If you notice your pet’s fur standing up or ears back, pupils large, especially in cats, or hissing, it’s time to end playtime, as this could indicate fear, overstimulation, or frustration.

 dog and cat with parcel at door